shopgate/bigcommerce-js/README.md

 ## Usage

 ### Production
+To generate the files for the production system you need to run:

 	npm run webpack:production

-This will create a file named build/bundle/bigcommerce.js.
+This will generate a file in folder "build" named "bigcommerce.js"

-Replace the string "REPLACE_WITH_SHOP_NUMBER" with your Shopgate shop number.
+In order to use the content of the file you first have to replace the string "REPLACE_WITH_SHOP_NUMBER" with your Shopgate shop number.
+Depending on the theme you are currently using you have to select one of the available:

+* cornerstone
+* fortune

+and replace the default theme 'cornerstone' with the one you are using in variable "yourTheme".
+If your theme is not available yet feel free to crontribute (see [CONTRIBUTING.md](CONTRIBUTING.md))

 The code in file bigcommerce.js needs to be copied to your BigCommerce store.
 Log into your BigCommerce admin and navigate to "Advanced Settings" > "Web Analytics".